 All 19 Libraries across Christchurch are popular Learning Destinations and offer a wide range of activities throughout the year.
 During the holidays, members are able to get stamps in their passport for attending activities, including Matariki star making, Claymation and the Kerbal Space Programme.
 The library team have also supported CUA by developing online activities for members to enjoy at home.

-The CCC education team is about to release a brand new Civic Education programme which will involve a free activity in the Council building and a school holiday event aimed at showing our members how Council works and how they can get involved in the decision making process for their city.
+The CCC education team has designed a brand new Civic Education programme which involves a free scavenger hunt activity in the Council building aimed at showing our members how Council works and how they can get involved in the decision making process for their city.